 Whoever was in charge of the initiative owns filling out the postmortem template with all the pertinent details of a project, and then getting insights from the rest of the team.
 Here’s what we include in our template:

-I like to focus on filling out all the nitty gritty details of exactly what happened and why we chose to do the initiative.
+I like to focus on filling out all the nitty-gritty details of exactly what happened and why we chose to do the initiative.
 Once I have a good feel for that, I dive into the results of the initiative.
 What were the outcomes of the initiative?
 What went wrong along the way?
-Next, I go into what we should improve next time, and make sure to add action items with names of team members for each one.
+Next, I go into what we should improve next time, and make sure to add action items with assignees for each one.

 Here’s what we always add to the top of our postmortems to help inspire us to be honest and open about what happened: